j6turner/Train-Station/README.md

 Train Station
 ======================

-Methods allow the creation of a searchable train lines and train stations.
+Methods allow the creation of searchable train lines and train stations.

 Installation
 ------------